Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 such as providing access to the OSs file system
 and implementing an app's dashboard.

-The toolkit also includes the source code for EngageIDE,
+The toolkit also includes the source code for the SAHAppProducer,
-an IDE specially designed for developing EngageUI apps.
+an activity-handler specially designed for producing EngageUI apps.

 ## EngageUI Illustrations
 ![Alt Text](https://hex-map.khitchdee.net/EngageUI-illustration.png?v08-23-2022)